chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 For Atlas there are several IDs that docker ps outputs.
 Atlas worker is the ID für the Atlas Logs scripts and Parity is for the Parity Log script.
 The Atlas log shows challenges and Parity logs shows the Blockchain connection through its Peercount and Blockheight.

-To save the log commands for multiple nodes, you can use the hidden group of log scripts a level higher in BetterTouchTool.
+To save the log commands for multiple nodes, you can use the hidden group of log scripts a level higher outside the Analysis Group in BetterTouchTool.

+### Analysis functions on the control Dashboard

 From left to right here are the scripts in the Analysis Group that you can scroll through on your Touch bar:
 **Atlas Logs 1h - Parity Logs 1h - Sheltered Bundles - TimeServer - TempBannedIP - BruteForce Protection - Granted Logins - Failed Logins - SSH Connections - Parity Version**
 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/13.png)

+Just disable unneeded functions by turning of their Triggers visibility in BetterTouchTool.

+The **Sheltered Bundles** function gives ATLAS node operators certainty of the Bundles held on their nodes harddrive.
+If you click this on the Touch Bar, it outputs a text in Terminal with the number of sheltered Bundles in the very last line.